flyn4x4/tech404logs/README.md

 You need the following environment variables defined:

 * `DATABASE_URL`: A PostgreSQL database URL, e.g. `postgres://localhost/tech404logs`
-* `SLACK_TOKEN`: Crate a bot integration and store the token in this variable.
+* `SLACK_TOKEN`: Create a bot integration and store the token in this variable.
 * `HOME_CHANNEL`: The main channel, which will be shown at the root path.
 Do not include the # hash mark.
 Usually "general."
 * `WEB_DOMAIN`: The domain and port (if other than 80) that the web app is